- SAP recently had major layoffs in its HANA group.

 Why The Tide is Moving Against HANA

 As we covered in the article HANA’s Time in the Sun Has Finally Come to an End, SAP has transitioned away from HANA as the primary marketing tentpole.
 However, with Leonardo dead, it’s unclear exactly what SAP will now transition to.
-But HANA’s exaggerations have finally caught up with it, and furthermore, the internal groups in SAP are rebelling against the overarching focus and disproportionate allocations of resources that go to HANA.
+But HANA’s exaggerations have finally caught up with it.
+Furthermore, the internal groups in SAP are rebelling against the overarching focus and disproportionate allocations of resources that go to HANA.

 There is no doubt SAP would have been better off if the following had occurred: